d4rkr00t/Dega/README.md

 > Simple, small only 1.2kb compressed and about 620 bytes gzipped.

-Tested on latest Chrome, Firefox, Safari.
+Tested on latest Chrome, Firefox, Safari, Opera, IE9+.

 ## Instalation